Trump budget wants to halve oil stockpile, open Arctic refuge to drilling

 The U.S. Strategic Petroleum Reserve, the world's largest, holds about 688 million barrels of crude oil in heavily guarded underground caverns in Louisiana and Texas.
 Congress created it in 1975 after the Arab oil embargo caused fears of long-term motor fuel price spikes that would harm the U.S. economy.

 Yet the bigger effect, if implemented, would be more long-term as it is planned to last a decade.
-The Brent forward curve <0#LCO:> shows prices rising toward $55.60 per barrel by April 2018, but then declining toward $53.75 per barrel by late 2018.
+The Brent forward curve shows prices rising towards $55.60 per barrel by April 2018, but then declining towards $53.75 per barrel by late 2018.

 ARCTIC DRILLING